Building care infrastructure and economic equity

 Ending gender-based and carceral violence

-What policy solutions do you support to address gun violence in our state?
+What policy solutions do you support to address gun violence in our country, and the disproportionate impact on women and gender-minorities?

 “For years, I think we've just heard that Maine is a special place because we have such high gun ownership in our state, but we have such low, gun violent crime.
 And so, therefore, we don't need these gun safety measures that so many other states have implemented.
 [The] Lewiston [shooting] was a stark realization of that fallacy.
 And I think that's one reason the success of the red flag law passing was a win.
 More broadly, I think on the issue of suicide and domestic violence, this is something that would be handled at a state level, but if there are ways for the federal government to provide funding to implementing safe storage I would be all for that.
 These weapons should not be easily available for children, or for people who the gun is not the registered owner of.
 I support liability measures, so whoever does own the gun is liable for acts of violence or death that relate from their guns.”